GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-31-simple-feature-flags-in-optimizely-cms.md

 }
 ```

-The `ScaffoldColumn` attribute only takes one parameter, a boolean.
-This allowed me to provide the name of the feature flag in the constructor of the `FeatureFlaggedColumn` attribute and then to convert it into a bool in the `base(...)` method using my new `FeatureFlagProvider`.
+The `ScaffoldColumn` attribute only takes one parameter, a boolean that reflects whether the property should be visible to content editors.
+My `FeatureFlaggedColumn` takes a single string and then uses the `FeatureFlagProvider` to covert a feature flag name into a boolean value representing the active state of the feature; this is immediately passed into the `base(bool)` constructor of the `ScaffoldColumn` attribute.
 Implementing this for a single property on a content type is then as simple as follows:

 ```c#
 [FeatureFlaggedColumn(FeatureFlagProvider.FeatureOne)]